-The MMU concludes that the regulation market results were competitive.
+The MMU concludes that the regulation market results were competitive, although the market design is flawed.
 The MMU concludes that the synchronized reserve market results were competitive.
 The MMU concludes that the DASR market results were competitive, although there is concern about offers above the competitive level affecting prices.